Istanbul funicular guide: F1, F2, F3 & F4 lines

 Can I board the funicular in the wrong direction?

-No — each funicular has just two stations, and the car waits at each end.
+No. Each funicular has only two stations, and the car waits at each end.
 You simply board and go.
 The two cars pass each other midway along the track.

 If you're exploring Istanbul's public transport network, check out our guides to the metro, tram, and cable car lines.